Zeninari/RAHasherGUI/README.md

 # RAHasherGUI
-GUI for The Retro Achivements Hasher By LeXofLeviafan
+⚠️ Warning: This Is A GUI for The Retro Achivements Hasher By LeXofLeviafan ⚠️

 The Original App Is Stored Here: https://github.com/LeXofLeviafan/RAHasher/releases